Tag: US Conference of Catholic Bishops

 As my mother heard of it when she was refused the same service in 1967, though not at a Catholic hospital.
 The hospital was a Navy hospital, which routinely performed the procedure.
 The DOCTOR was Catholic, and refused to do his duty because he didn’t believe my mother should be entitled to make her own decisions.

 For the record: my mother was not Catholic.
 My mother was a fully grown woman of 31, and had 5 children.
-My mother was intelligent enough and capable enough to understand the implications … Read the rest
+My mother was intelligent enough and capable enough to understand the implications of the surgery and make her own decisions about what she wished to do.

 The good news is, the ACLU succeeded in convincing a Catholic hospital to provide a standard of care procedure despite its religious objections.
 The bad news is, it took the ACLU to get a Catholic hospital to provide a standard of care procedure despite its religious objections.
 All hospitals should be providing standard of care, and religion should have nothing to do with it.
 Hospitals are for medical treatment and care; they are not for religious observances.
 The function and purpose of hospitals is to provide treatment and care; it’s not to force patients to obey dogmatic harmful religious taboos.
 The religious beliefs or unbeliefs of the patients are none of the hospital’s business.